komiga/duct-cpp/README.md

 * Debug message and assertion macros
 * Endian byte-swapping
 * Unicode encoding and string conversion helpers
-* `iostream` helpers for binary and textual data
+* `iostream` helpers for binary and textual data (integrates with the C++ Standard Library)
 * Generic token parsing
 * CVar-esque system with validation, and a markup language

 All it needs is a shiny C++11-compliant compiler.
-That's not too much to ask for, is it?
-Is it, Microsoft?
+That's not too much to ask for, is it? *Is it, Microsoft?* Hell, what do I care?
+Windows is a terrible platform.

 ## License